Quick Picks

 Gskyer Telescope, 70mm — Best Budget Option

 Diving into astrophotography doesn’t have to break the bank, and the Gskyer 70mm proves that.
 Its smaller aperture limits its capabilities, especially in light-polluted urban areas where I tested it.
-Still, it’s lightweight and easy to set up, making it a great introductory option for those looking for the best telescope for astrophotography on a budget.- Pros:
+Still, it’s lightweight and easy to set up, making it a great introductory option for those looking for the best telescope for astrophotography on a budget.

 - Cons: